twignet/splicecom/README.md

 Available SSL gateways could be enumerated by looking for the subject in the certificate or the default thumbprint.
 The port is usually 5000.

 Usernames are usually 3 or 4 digits.
 They will often be sequential.
 For a lot of companies they will simply be the last 4 digits of a users phone number.
-This is often easy to find using standad OSINT techniques.
+This is often easy to find using standard OSINT techniques.

 I have provided a multi-threaded brute forcer as a proof of concept.
 This script also makes it easy to generate a valid push token.
 Further information at the bottom of this page.